SundayMoments/WEBP_Converter/README.md

 - Animated .webp files are not supported
 - Files and Folder names with spaces are not currently supported
 - Script exits rather than skipping when an error occurs
+- Flags must be lowercase, otherwise the script will not run